Your loved one is going to go through a lot of changes and self discovery and out of love for your family member you will have to

 SOFFA - Significant Others Family, Friends and Acquaintances.

-Transvestite - Fetish in which a heterosexual male dresses in the clothing of the opposite sex, as the primary means of sexual
+Transvestite - Fetish in which a heterosexual male dresses in the clothing of the opposite sex, as the primary means of sexual arousal.

 Transsexual - by definition is one who wishes to be considered a member of the opposite sex and/ or has undergone a sex change.